ktogias/angular-datatable/README.md

 After downloading dependencies (or better yet, referencing them from your favorite CDN) you need to download build version of this project.
 All the files and their purposes are described here:
 * datatable.js : The angular module javascript code
 * datatable.phtml : The angular template code
+* datatable.css : angular-table css
-* demo.js : An angular demo application module that uses angular-datatable
+* demo/demo.js : An angular demo application module that uses angular-datatable
+* demo/index.html : The index html file for the demo application

 ## Adding dependency to your project